demystifyfp/FsToolkit.ErrorHandling/gitbook/parallelAsyncResult/ce.md

 This CE operates on the same type as `asyncResult`, but it adds the `and!` operator for running workflows in parallel.

-Concurrent workflows are run with the same semantics as [`Async.Parallel`](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-control-fsharpasync.html#Parallel), so only the first exception is returned.
+When running concurrent workflows, fail-fast semantics are used.
+If any sub-task returns an `Error`, then all other tasks are cancelled and only that error is returned.
+To instead collect all errors, use `parallelAsyncValidation`.

 ## Examples